Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: VAR Approximate HSMMs

 \subsection{Introducing Sparsity in the \VAR Coefficients via the $l_1$-ball Projection Prior}

 { }

-A common issue with \VAR models is overparametrisation.
+Shrinkage priors are commonly used \citep{doan1984forecasting,gefang2014bayesian,billio2019bayesian} to deal with over parametrisation in \VAR models.
 The number of distinct elements of $\bm{\Theta} = \{\bm{\Theta}^{\,j} \}_{j=1}^K$, with $\bm{\Theta}^{\,j} := \{ \bm{\Theta}^{\,j}_p \}_{p=1}^{P}$, for $j=1, \dots, K$, is $KPD^{2}$, which grows quickly even for moderate dimensional data.
-Thus, shrinkage priors are commonly used \citep{doan1984forecasting,gefang2014bayesian,billio2019bayesian}.
-However, in many applications, the presence or absence of temporal connections among the $D$ dimensions can be of scientific interest and it is therefore appropriate to induce sparsity by setting connections not supported by the data to 0, a task that can be achieved, for example, via variable selection {\it spike-and-slab} priors, see \cite{BVS_book} for a comprehensive treatment of these priors.
-For var models, \cite{Chiang2017} and \cite{Kook2021} used discrete spike-and-slab priors on the model coefficients to learn a connectivity network among brain regions in fMRI studies.
-However, there are computational issues with so doing, often requiring bespoke algorithms or approximation to facilitate inference.
 Here, we deploy the recently proposed $l_1$-ball projection prior of \citet{xu2020bayesian}, which augments the sample space with strictly continuous latent parameters and applies an almost surely continuous and differentiable transformation that results in model parameters with a mixture-type prior including positive probability of exact 0's and continuous density away from 0.
-Continuity and differentiablity of the $l_1$-ball projection prior allows for efficient posterior sampling using algorithms such as Hamiltonian Monte Carlo (\HMC, \citealt{duane1987hybrid}).
+Continuity and differentiablity of the $l_1$-ball projection prior allows for efficient posterior sampling using algorithms such as Hamiltonian Monte Carlo (\HMC, \citealt{duane1987hybrid}). \cite{xu2020bayesian} note that the classic spike-and-slab prior can be viewed as a special case of the $l_1$-ball prior and demonstrate empirically that the $l_1$-ball prior leads to faster mixing performance than discrete spike-and-slab.